The Berlin1020 Street Photography Collective

 Alex is a international awarded streetphotographer based in Berlin, Friedrichshain.
 He´s working with old analog lenses on digital cameras or shooting completely analog.
 Before moving to Berlin, he discovered the streets of New York, Boston, India, Russia, the Arabian Emirates and various other parts of the world.
 His work has been honored twice by the UNESCO Humanity Awards in Beijing and the International 35Awards in Moscow.

 Chris street photography work focuses on the darker sides of Berlin.
 He likes to work at close range with the flash.
 Chris created an amazing street photography series on Japan on his recent travels.
 His work has been published in magazines like Inspired Eye, EYE-Photo, Leica Fotografie International and in photo books like “We Street 2015” and “World Street Photography 3”.
 His work has been recently shown in Berlin, Hamburg and London.
 He was a commended photographer in the category street photography at the 2017 Sony World Photo Awards.

 Martin U Waltz

-Martin has won numerous international photography awards.
-His work has been shown in exhibitions in New York, Paris, Dublin, London, Rome, Bucharest and Berlin.
+Martin works in various street photography Berlin series describing the many sides of Berlin.
+He has won numerous prizes at international photography competitions.
+His street photography work has been shown in exhibitions in New York, Dublin, London, Rome, Bucharest and Berlin.